WKKI

-WKKI (94.3 FM) is a radio station broadcasting an active rock format.
+WKKI (94.3 FM) is a radio station broadcasting a classic hits format.
 Licensed to Celina, Ohio, United States, the station serves the Lima area.
 The station is currently owned by The Sonshine Communications Corporation.

 In December 2006, the station changed to its classic hits format from its former adult contemporary format.

 History

 The station was founded in 1960 as WMER, a reference to MERcer County, making it the county's first commercial radio station, transmitting with only 740 watts from its studios located above The Celina Music Store at 128 West Fayette Street in downtown Celina.
 The music store's owner at the time was also the original owner of WMER.
 As the weak signal and short transmitting tower in back of the music store barely covered Mercer County with neighboring Auglaize County being the fringe area, there was a demand for a more powerful station, hence WCSM AM and FM later emerged as a competitor in 1964 along with the former WERM located west of Wapakoneta at Moulton (which is now WFGF "The Frog" with studios in Lima.)
 The Fayette Street studios remain in use today.